jpc-hpe/forcing_precommit/README.md

 - But if you forget to run `pre-commit install`, the hook will remind you to do so, and it will not let you commit until you do.
 - If you are cloning a public repository that does not have a `.pre-commit-config.yaml` file, the hook will not do anything, so you can commit as usual.
 - If you are cloning a public repository that has a `.pre-commit-config.yaml` file, then:
+  - If you cloned it just for reading. then it doesn't matter if you have pre-commit installed or not because you are not doing any commit.
+But you will get the hook error message if you try later to do a commit.
+At that point ...
-  - Either you decide that you trust the repository and you run `pre-commit install` to activate it, or
+  - ... either you decide that you trust the repository and you run `pre-commit install` to activate it, or ...
-  - You decide that you do not trust the repository, and you delete or edit the `.git/hooks/pre-commit` file to disable the check.
+  - ... you decide that you do not trust the repository, you delete or edit the `.git/hooks/pre-commit` file to disable the check and then you can commit without running the payload in `.pre-commit-config.yaml`

 The final lines of the hook are not related to pre-commit, but to the way we use git-lfs.
 I left them here because they are useful to us, but you can remove them if you do not need them.